gray-adeyi/pypaystack2/docs/index.md

   a transaction resource as the data. i.e. `Response.data` is `Transaction` which is also a pydantic model
 * **Fees Calculation utilities**: PyPaystack2 provides utilities for calculating paystack's transaction fees and converting between base units and subunits of a currency
+* **Webhook support & utilities**: From PyPaystack2 (>= v3.1.0), you can verify webhook payloads and also run a tunnel server that forwards webhook events from paystack to your app running on localhost

 ## Requirements